ASPIRING TEACHERS

 Apprenticeship Program (RTAP)

-Launched in Fall 2025, the inaugural cohort of IPS RTAP apprentices represents an exciting first “on ramp” in what will be a range of professional educator pathways (PEPs) within IPS.
+Launched in Fall 2025, the inaugural cohort of IPS RTAP apprentices represents an exciting first “on ramp” in what is a range of professional educator pathways (PEPs) within IPS.
 Apprentices pursue a Bachelor's degree through a combination of job-embedded experiences and Marian University online coursework.
 Candidates for this opportunity include current IPS non-licensed classified staff who are interested in becoming classroom teachers at a greatly reduced or no cost.

-Partner: Marian University
+Partner: Marian University & Ivy Tech Community College

-Requirements: Associate’s Degree or 60 Transferable Credits
+Apprenticeship (On-Ramp 3): Associate’s Degree or 60 Transferable Credits

 -